-Adam is recognized as a “Litigation Star” in Benchmark Canada, and is client-rated as “pre-eminent” on Martindale-Hubbell.
+Adam is recognized in Best Lawyers Canada for Insurance Law, as a “Litigation Star” in Benchmark Canada, and is client-rated as “pre-eminent” on Martindale-Hubbell.
 He is a contributing author to the CLEBC’s “Annual Review of Law & Practice” and “British Columbia Civil Trial Handbook”.

 - Acted as coverage counsel for Lloyds Market excess layer insurers in cases involving big 4 accounting firms in respect of litigation domiciled in Europe for several claims worth between US$3 million and US$140 million.

 - Ralph Hume Garry v.
 Gwillim 1 WLR 510; 1 All ER 1038 (Eng.
 CA) and Sutton v.
 Mishcon De Reya and Gawor & Co EWHC 3166 (Ch) – defence of solicitors in claims alleging professional negligence.

 - Acted for stockbrokers, investment managers (and their insurers), in relation to claims totaling approximately £4 million arising out of allegedly mis-sold investments.

 - Acted as coverage counsel for London reinsurers in several D&O claims.
 Seconded to Chubb Insurance Company of Europe Ltd for 3 months as a D&O and E&O claims counsel.